notgoodusename/Seth/README.md

 # Seth

-Used osirisandextra as a base and ported to tf2
+Used osirisandextra as a base and ported it to tf2